3lbsofSalt/dotfiles/Readme.md

 you have the software installed which makes use of the relevant configuration files or stowing them will be pointless.

+#### Note
+dwm-code is not a dotfile directory, but rather just my own dwn clone

 ### Machine Specific Environment Variables
 The `~/.bash_env` file is sourced by `~/.profile` and is a file I came up with.
 If you want to have some machine specific environment variables, but don't